HDA1472/HDAnalyzeR/README.md

 ```

 ## Issues and Support
-If you encounter any bugs or have questions, please open a new issue on our GitHub repository.
-We appreciate your feedback and contributions!
+If you encounter any bugs, please open a new issue on our GitHub repository.

 ## Contact
 For any questions or further information, please contact us at [konstantinos.antonopoulos@scilifelab.se].